Restrict grid results to a specific area in Surfer

 - Assign NoData outside an alpha shape

-- Assign NoData to the grid outside the data limits
+- Assign NoData to the grid outside a polygon

 - Use a fault file to define your data limits